-I started this project myself in March 2007 as a Reverse Engineering Effort (hence the name RevEngE) for Ultima 1.
+Ultima 1 Revenge is a project I (Dino the Dark Dragon) started in March 2007 as a Reverse Engineering Effort (hence the name RevEngE) for Ultima 1.
 The goal is to understand and the structure of the Ultima 1 data files and engine, and use that knowledge to produce tools for U1.
 This project was, like many others of its kind, inspired by Exult.
-However, there is a much greater focus on documentation than on actually creating a full engine for the game, although that would be the ultimate achievement for this project.

 For Ultima 1, this tool allows you to edit the various character stats, weapons, armour, spells, and a few other things.
 Transports may not be changed, and although the player's location may be modified, there is no list of locations to go to as there is for other games.